Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce RTX 3070 Ti should in theory be quite a bit superior to the GeForce RTX 2080 SUPER in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce RTX 3070 Ti should in theory be much superior to the GeForce RTX 2080 SUPER in general. (explain)

-Texel RateThe GeForce RTX 2080 SUPER should be a bit (approximately 5%) better at AF than the GeForce RTX 3070 Ti. (explain)
+Texel RateThe GeForce RTX 2080 SUPER should be a little bit (approximately 5%) faster with regards to texture filtering than the GeForce RTX 3070 Ti. (explain)

-Pixel RateThe GeForce RTX 3070 Ti should be quite a bit (more or less 43%) better at full screen anti-aliasing than the GeForce RTX 2080 SUPER, and also will be able to handle higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce RTX 3070 Ti will be quite a bit (about 43%) better at full screen anti-aliasing than the GeForce RTX 2080 SUPER, and also able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison